 Do You Need CPP?

-For anyone with a pacemaker whose current condition is satisfactory, Eskander would not recommend upgrading to a new device.
+For anyone with a pacemaker whose current condition is satisfactory, our Cardiologists do not recommend upgrading to a new device.
 Upgrading an existing pacemaker is only recommend for three types of patients:

-Dr. Eskander said, “The first step is to reach out to your Cardiologist.
-If you don’t have a Cardiologist, especially if you already have a pacemaker, definitely ask for one, because everybody with a pacemaker needs to be monitored by a cardiology group.”
+If you don’t have a cardiologist, especially if you already have a pacemaker, request an appointment WWMG Cardiology.
+Anyone with a pacemaker needs to be monitored by a cardiology team.

-WWMG cardiologist Ravi Mahidhar agrees.
-“I think that’s a great option for patients who need a permanent pacemaker to maintain the normal physiological connection system and I strongly recommend it for my patients who need a permanent pacemaker,” he said.
+All of our cardiologists are aware of the benefits of conduction system pacing and are a little more aggressive about asking for it when it is indicated.
+WWMG Cardiologist Ravi Mahidhar agrees.
+“I think that’s a great option for patients who need a permanent pacemaker to maintain the normal physiological connection system, and I strongly recommend it for my patients who need a permanent pacemaker,” he said.

-If you’re a heart patient in need of a pacemaker, or already have one and your health is declining, contact WWMG Cardiology to discuss if cardiac physiological pacing is right for you.
+If you’re a heart patient in need of a pacemaker, or already have one and your health is declining, contact WWMG’s Cardiology team to discuss if cardiac physiological pacing is right for you.
 Our Cardiologists are here to help.